Above: SHROOM Project, urban mushroom farm, Dr Vincent Walsh

 But where do we start?

-The SHROOM project was a temporary urban mushroom farm in Manchester, launched at Manchester Food & Drink Festival 2016.
+The SHROOM project (pictured top) was a temporary urban mushroom farm in Manchester, launched at Manchester Food & Drink Festival 2016.
 Built in a 40ft mobile shipping container, the farm grew organic shiitake and oyster mushrooms for select restaurants in the city.
 The circular system used waste wood chips and coffee grounds, sourced locally and commonly available, recycling the waste as a substrate to grow mushrooms sustainably.

 Vincent trained as ecological landscape designer with Martin Crawford, Director at the Agroforestry Research Trust, Devon, completing both intermediate and advanced courses.
 Working at EkoSence, a permaculture project in Croatia, he designed and implemented a forest garden, integrated through different permaculture production zones, and a linked system for water integration connected to round house building.
 Most recently he has been commissioned to develop an agroforestry system for a local eco wedding company.